-Lot #5 Northwest corner of Galloway and N. West Streets

-Lot #7 Northwest corner of Galloway and Hillsdale Streets

-Lot #10 Southwest corner of Galloway and N. West Streets

-Lot #15 North side of Simpson Dormitory (Simpson residents in designated areas, Park Place residents as designated and for Faculty and Staff.
-During special events, all those listed may be asked to move to a different parking area as is appropriate until the event in Searle/Phillips Auditorium has concluded.)

-Lot #19 North side of Biermann Athletic Center

-Lot #25 Northwest corner of College and N. West Streets

-Lot #31 North of College Street and on the southwest side of Biermann

-Lot #35 Southwest of College St. and N. West St.

-Lot #39 South of College St. and West of Koon Dormitory (Koon/Mu Alpha east side, Faculty and Staff, west side)
+- Lot #5 Northwest corner of Galloway and N. West Streets - Lot #7 Northwest corner of Galloway and Hillsdale Streets - Lot #10 Southwest corner of Galloway and N. West Streets - Lot #15 North side of Simpson Dormitory (Simpson residents in designated areas, Park Place residents as designated and for Faculty and Staff.
+During special events, all those listed may be asked to move to a different parking area as is appropriate until the event in Searle/Phillips Auditorium has concluded.) - Lot #19 North side of Biermann Athletic Center - Lot #25 Northwest corner of College and N. West Streets - Lot #29 KKG residence in designated spaces only - Lot #31 North of College Street and on the southwest side of Biermann - Lot #35 Southwest of College St. and N. West St. - Lot #39 South of College St. and West of Koon Dormitory (Koon/Mu Alpha east side, Faculty and Staff, west side)